parulpep/Queues/README.md

 ## Task 2: Complete /recent

-* Run localhost:3000/set, localhost:3000/get and then localhost:3000/recent, the page displays the urls visited.
-This can be done after vising /meow.
+* Run localhost:3000/set, localhost:3000/get and then localhost:3000/recent any number of times, the page displays the urls    visited.
 It will show 5 urls and it keeps on changing with each visiting url and page refresh.
 It shows the latest 5 urls.
+The urls are displayed as below:

+        $ node main.js
+        Example app listening at http://:::3000
+        Example app listening at http://:::3001
+        [ '/recent', '/get', '/set', '/set', '/get' ] [ '/recent', '/meow', '/meow', '/meow', '/recent' ]

 ## Task 3: Complete upload/meow

-* While the server is listening at localhost:3000, upload the images using the command below.
-In place of 'image=@C:\Users', give the complete path of your image file.
-You can load any number of images.
+* While the server is listening at localhost:3000, upload the images using the command below (in another git window).
+In       place of 'image=@C:\Users', give the complete path of the image file.
+You can load any number of images using the command    below.

         $ curl -F "image=@C:\Users\parulpep\Documents\GitHub\Queues/img/morning.jpg" localhost:3000/upload

 * Then, run localhost:3000/meow, the latest uploaded image is shown.
-With each refresh, the next image is shown thus showing removal of the displayed image.
+With each refresh, the next image in list is shown thus showing removal of the displayed image.

 ## Task 4: Additional service instance running